Graduate Nurse Program (General Nursing)

 There will be opportunities to do this at either one of our Information Evenings or through an individually arranged meeting and tour of the area.

-Rotations are available for a portion of graduates; however graduates find they are able to consolidate knowledge & skills whilst obtaining a broad experience within the graduate program which then provides a foundation for moving to other areas in the future.
+All graduates will be allocated two clinical rotations of six-month duration to enable graduates to consolidate knowledge & skills whilst obtaining broad experience within the graduate program.
+Graduates can then apply to move into other areas within the organisation in the future.